jmp-rax/pwnable.tw/start/readme.md

 entry_point = 0x08048060
 rop_gadget  = 0x08048087

-# Stack is going to get realigned by 20 bytes when we send 20 A's
+# Stack pointer is going to get realigned by 20 bytes when we send 20 A's
-# but for some reason, the alignment is shifted by some value of
+# but because of ASLR, the alignment is randomly shifted by some value of
 # [2A, 3A, 4A, 5A, 6A, 7A, 8A, 9A, AA, ..]
 # ESP always ends up as 0xFFFFFF?A and we always need to jump to 0xFFFFFF?4
 # So I guess just chose a random offset